reanimat0r/bpnd-libssh/README.md

 # bpnd-libssh

-bpnd-libssh is a multi-threaded, remote scanner for CVE-2018-10933.
+blueintel bpnd-libssh is a multi-threaded, remote scanner for CVE-2018-10933.

 # Requirements